sanketdhoble/cab-booking-alarm/README.md

 ## Implementation Details :
 1. User provides all necessary inputs.
-2. Once he sets the reminder, both the Maps and Uber API are called to check if it is already time to book a cab.
+2. Once he sets the reminder, both the Maps and Uber API are called to check if it is already time to book a cab. <br />
 	a.
-If yes, remind the user.
+If yes, remind the user. <br />
 	b.
-If no, then the following cases arise
+If no, then the following cases arise <br />
 		i.
-We are already within the worst case time, then check the revised times after every 1 minute e.g Scheduled Time : 10:00 AM, Travel Time : 10 Mins, Cab Arrival Time : 2 Mins So worst case the user takes (10 +60 i.e maximum deviation) + 15 i.e worst case of Uber = 85 Minutes that evaluates to 8:35 AM So if the user sets the reminder after 8:35 AM, check every minute to minimize risk of delay, else go to 2nd case. ii.
+We are already within the worst case time, then check the revised times after every 1 minute e.g Scheduled Time : 10:00 AM, Travel Time : 10 Mins, Cab Arrival Time : 2 Mins So worst case the user takes (10 +60 i.e maximum deviation) + 15 i.e worst case of Uber = 85 Minutes that evaluates to 8:35 AM So if the user sets the reminder after 8:35 AM, check every minute to minimize risk of delay, else go to 2nd case. <br />
+		ii.
 We haven't yet reached the worst case time, so recheck only after we have reached at the worst case time and then keep checking every minute from then on.